 I only had 200g carrots left on the meal plan, which makes ¾ jar.
 To make 1 full jar, use 300g carrots and 220g sugar.
 Continue with a whole lemon, or use 1.5 if you have it.

-Nutrition per tblsp
+Nutrition is per tblsp

 This is just as nice using swede.
 Bet you wouldn't be able to tell what it was!